 This framework of analysis does not apply only to the United States.
 The US dollar is the world reserve currency, which implies that the United States must run a current account deficit to respond to the desire of the rest of the world to accumulate dollars.
 As a consequence, the US fiscal deficit has to be bigger than it would otherwise have been.
 Other countries are not in that position and developing countries may struggle to get their currency accepted abroad and even domestically.
 They also face challenges of food dependency and energy dependency that constrain the ability of their national government to help even if they are monetarily sovereign.
 This, however, does not mean that nothing can be done.
 Unused domestic resources, however meager, can be harnessed by the government to fulfill the public purpose.
 Labor is usually a plentiful resource.
 For many developing countries, international aid is needed with the goal of promoting domestic development for the benefit of the majority.
 Not an easy feat.
 And that is where Kelton leaves the reader.
-Recognizing and understanding the power of monetary sovereignty is not the panacea, the hard work only starts but it starts on the right footing, with the correct mindset and a set of tools to build an economy that works for everyone.
+Recognizing and understanding the power of monetary sovereignty is not the panacea, the hard work only starts but it starts on the right footing, with the correct mindset and a set of tools to build an economy that works for the people.

 Blaug, Mark (1988) John Maynard Keynes 1883-1946: Life, Ideas, Legacy.
 Documentary produced and directed by Nigel Maslin.
 London: The Institute of Economic Affairs.